 Tarjan Advisory Committee

-The Tarjan Center Advisory Committee provides advice and assistance to the Center on program objectives, project development and suggestions for new initiatives.
-A key function of The Tarjan Center is to disseminate knowledge to the community in areas of mutual interest.
+The Tarjan Center Advisory Committee (TAC), provides advice and assistance to the Center on program objectives, and project development.
+A key function of UCLA Tarjan Center is to disseminate knowledge to the community in areas of mutual interest.
 In turn, we rely on feedback from the community to help inform our work.
-The Tarjan Advisory Committee is composed of key stakeholders, including persons with disabilities, family members of persons with disabilities, representatives of community agencies, Disability Rights California. and the State Council on Developmental Disabilities.
+Our TAC is composed of key stakeholders, including persons with disabilities, family members of persons with disabilities, representatives of community agencies, Disability Rights California.
+USC UCEDD, the CEDD at UC MIND Davis, and the State Council on Developmental Disabilities.
+If you are interested in joining our TAC please email Beth Stoffmacher, Center Coordinator, firstname.lastname@example.org

 Vice President of Easter Seals Southern California